This is a tour abounding in unforgettable history, enchanting culture, charismatic cities and divine natural beauty of Vietnam and Cambodia.

 Get on the shuttle bus again to coming back Hanoi.

 Welcome to Hue.
-Upon arrival at Phu Bai Airport, collecting your baggage, exit the airport and meet our driver.
+Upon arrival at Phu Bai Airport, collecting your baggage, exit the airport and meet our driver (NO TOUR GUIDE).
 He will be holding a sign with your names on it.
 From the airport, you will be privately transferred to your lovely hotel.
 Settle in and enjoy the evening at your leisure.

 Overnight in Hue